The Beginner’s Guide to OSHA Training

 Whichever training you take, you should ensure the training provider is "OSHA authorized."
 For the most part, OSHA training is provided by private organizations or trainers that have earned OSHA's stamp of approval.

 For instance, any company can build a training program for their own workers, but only trainers who've completed a rigorous process to become authorized can provide authentic Outreach training and issue valid DOL cards.

 At the end of the day, OSHA training is a key element of safety compliance in any industry.
 And the training you need depends on both the industry you work in and the degree of responsibility you have at your job.

 Additionally, you should always look for an OSHA-authorized training provider to ensure you’re getting an authentic Outreach training course with a DOL card if you need it.

 Now that you've figured out which OSHA training you need, the next step is finding a training provider.
-We have over 20 years of experience as an OSHA-authorized training provider, and we offer each type of OSHA training to meet your training needs, including our most popular course: OSHA 30-Hour Construction.
+We have over 20 years of experience as an OSHA-authorized training provider, and we offer both OSHA 10 and OSHA 30 courses for your training needs, including our most popular course: OSHA 30-Hour Construction.
 Learn more about our courses and enroll today!